joaoofreitas/telegram-server-monitor/README.md

 # server-telegram-monitor
 Small project that I use to monitor my small RaspberryPi server, without SSH.
 On any device...

+### How was it build?
+I created this project using only Python3 and _[pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)_ with embeeded _bash_ scripting to generate the messages.

 ### Instalation
 ##### Requirements
 These are the following requirements: